Michael-Regan03/2024-CA326-mregan-lifelens/LifeLensSRS.md

 ## 2.1 Product Perspective

-Lifelog is a self-contained product with two purposes:
+LifeLens is a self-contained product with two purposes:

-1:  Turn the user’s lifelog data from raw data into a clear, comprehensible form through data visualisation.
+1. Turn the user’s lifelog data from raw data into a clear, comprehensible form through data visualisation.

-2: Prevent chronic illness by identifying the user’s current risk and suggesting behavioural changes to reduce that risk.
+2. Prevent chronic illness by identifying the user’s current risk and suggesting behavioural changes to reduce that risk.

 ## 2.2 Product Functions